-In his Oct 6, 2010 response to the Standing Committee on Finance, The Minister of Finance presented what some people view as an unfair comparison of Small Business Corporate Tax rates in each Quebec and Manitoba to the federal/provincial income tax rate.
+In his Oct 6, 2010 response1 to the Standing Committee on Finance2, The Minister of Finance presented what some people view as an unfair comparison of Small Business Corporate Tax rates in each Quebec and Manitoba to the federal/provincial income tax rate.
 In fairness, the Minister's suggestion that they were unequal was not an accurate statement.
 In reality the Minister's comparison of Income Tax Rate to a Small Business Corporate Tax Rate was a comparison of apples to oranges.

-What the Minister appears to have overlooked was that the corporate tax rate is applied to net income (i.e. the company's Gross Revenues less salaries and other business expenses) after which the remaining (i.e. after tax) amount is termed "Retained Earnings" and these funds retained in the corporation for the exclusive use of the corporation.
-Should those funds be required outside of the corporation for personal use (as is the case of income net of income tax), then those funds need to be distributed by Dividend at which time they will be subject to Dividend Tax.
+What the Minister appears to have overlooked was that the corporate tax rate is applied to net income (i.e. the company's Gross Revenues less salaries and other business expenses) after which the remaining (i.e. after tax) amount is termed "Retained Earnings" and these earnings retained in the corporation for the exclusive use of the corporation.
+Should those funds be required outside of the corporation for personal use (as is the case of income net of income tax), then those funds should be distributed by Dividends that will be subject to Dividend Tax.